Critical scalarization and descalarization of black holes in a generalized scalar-tensor theory: Numerical results

-{\it \textbf{Numerical results for static solutions.}} To better understand the dynamical critical scalarization and descalarization, we work out the static solutions by solving the static equations of motion directly.
-For the numerical details please see supplemental material.
+We work out the static solutions and perturbative analysis to more effectively understand the dynamical critical scalarization and descalarization.
+For the numerical method, see the appendix.
 The green curve in the top panel of Fig.\ref{fig:MDphihS} indicates that the BBH is always a solution.
-Interestingly, when the mass is in appropriate range, there are extra two branches of SBH solutions.
+Interestingly, when the mass is in an appropriate range, there are two extra branches of SBH solutions.
 The red branch intersects with the BBH at $M=0$ and with the blue branch at point (d) with mass $M_d \simeq 1.396$.
-From the perturbative analysis, we learn that the blue and green branches are linearly stable, while the red branch has unstable eigenmode with purely positive imaginary frequency, as shown in the bottom panel.
-Note that the static solution at (d) is marginally stable with zero mode $\omega_I=0$.
-The middle panel shows the Wald entropy of the three branches, taking into account the scalar field non-minimal coupling with Ricci scalar and GB term \citep{Wald:1993nt,Iyer:1994ys}:
+From the perturbative analysis, we learn that the blue and green branches are linearly stable, whereas the red one has an unstable eigenmode with purely positive imaginary frequency shown in the bottom panel.
+Noteworthily, the static solution at (d) is marginally stable with zero mode $\omega_I=0$.
+The middle panel shows the Wald entropy of the three branches, considering the nonminimal couplings of the scalar field with the Ricci scalar and GB term \citep{Wald:1993nt,Iyer:1994ys}:

-All the three branches have entropy increasing with $M$.
-The differences between them are tiny and are shown in the inset.
-The unstable SBH branch has always the smallest entropy.
+The entropy of each of the three branches increases with $M$.
+The differences between them are insignificant and are shown in the inset.
+The unstable SBH branch always has the lowest entropy.
 It intersects with the stable SBH branch at the cusp (d) of the swallow tail.